CS5520FeinbergSpring2024/team-project-group3/README.md

 * Created the PetDetailActivity, PetListActivity, and their PetsAdapter for the recyclerview
 * Created a PreferencesUtil file
 * Created a ShelterList item view holder and model
-* Expanded shelterData with BreedList field and getter
+* Expanded Shelter with BreedList field and getter
 * Created a ShelterRepository object
 * Greatly expanded the User object
 * Added a UserLessonProgress class
 * Added an AdoptionApplicationActivity class

+(April 3rd update recap):

+* Created the AddPetActivity and LessonDetailActivity classes
+* Added ManageSheltersActivity, ShelterAdapter, ShelterDetailActivity, ViewadoptionsActivity and ShelterRegistrationActivity
+* Renamed petData to Pet, shelterData to Shelter
+* Created lesson content for 3 lessons

 ## Installation